 Exam Registration – When is the Best Time?

-In 2017 the ICB offers five exam sessions.
-So if you miss an exam, if you don’t feel you are properly prepared, then there will be another and another an another chance to write that exam.
+In 2019 the ICB offers five exam sessions.
+So if you miss an exam, or if you don’t feel you are properly prepared, then there will be more than 1 chance to write that exam.

 If you know you might miss an exam that you have already registered for, then you can apply for a postponement.
-A postponement will cost your R220 per subject.
+A postponement will cost you R250 per subject.

 Part of your final mark is determined by the mark you get for your Portfolio of Evidence (POE).
 It counts 30% of your final mark.
 It only gets sent to you when you register for an exam.
 You must do an POE for each of your subjects.
 So to have the most time to work on your POE, you should register early for an exam.
 You POE only gets sent to you after you have registered for an exam.